fredokun/pave/README.md

 Pave' is mostly a pedagogical tool to support the teaching of concurrency theory, the calculus of communicating systems (CCS) and the undelying algorithmic aspects.

+ It is a playground for the students so that they can see the analysis algorithms in action, and new features are added each year.

+ The main current features implemented are the following ones:

+ * relatively rudimentary parser for CCS definitions and expressions
+ * efficient process normalization and structural congruence checking
+ * naive strong bisimulation checking
+ * generation of labelled transition systems from CCS terms (export to graphviz dot)
+ * partition refinement algorithm for process minimization and faster strong bisimulation checking

+The tool is developed in OCaml (and I really miss a good debugger !)